FJNel/book-project/api/api-docs.md

 - If the token is valid (not expired or already used) and matches the email, the user's password will be updated.
 All existing refresh tokens for the user will be revoked, requiring re-authentication.
 - If the token is invalid or expired, or the email does not match, an error message will be returned.
+- On successful reset, the system sends a confirmation email, including a “Log In” button linking to `https://bookproject.fjnel.co.za/?action=login`.
+- Password reset emails include a security notice: “If you did not request a password reset, please contact the system administrator at support@fjnel.co.za to ensure the safety of your account.”

 ### Examples